Before & After Photo Gallery of Rhinoplasty

 - Initial discomfort is controlled with oral medication .

 - The majority of swelling and bruising subsides progressively over 2-4 weeks.
-External sutures (if any) are removed in 7 days.
+External sutures (if any) are usually removed in 7 days.
 Internal sutures dissolve.

 - The final result is evident in 12 months.